Educating...

-Educating... is a British documentary reality television programme airing on Channel 4 which first aired on 22 September 2011, the show has been running for five series.
+Educating... is a British documentary reality television programme airing on Channel 4 which first aired on 22 September 2011.
 It uses a fly-on-the-wall format to show the everyday lives of the staff and pupils of secondary schools all over the UK.

+In 2025, 12 years since the first installment, the series returns to Thornhill Community Academy in Thornhill, West Yorkshire and a second series of Educating Yorkshire was broadcast from August to October 2025.

 Series overview

 Series 1 (2011)

 Educating Essex was commissioned by Channel 4's commissioning editor for documentaries, Mark Raphael, after the channel pledged an extra £6.7 million to documentary programming in 2011.
 It is similar to other fly-on-the-wall series broadcast by Channel 4 such as One Born Every Minute, 24 Hours in A&E, The Hotel and The Family, the last of which both director David Clews and series producer Beejal-Maya Patel had previously worked on.

 Series 2 (2013–14)

 Educating Yorkshire was commissioned by Channel 4 after the success of Educating Essex two years previously.
 There was interest from about 100 schools in starring in the new series.
 David Brindley, producer and director of the series, said "it was undoubtedly easier to find a school this time around".
 In January 2012, Jonny Mitchell, the headmaster of Thornhill Community Academy in Dewsbury accepted an offer to be a part of a new series based in his school.
 The school had had a bad reputation, ranking in the sixth percentile of English schools.
 Mitchell became headmaster in September 2011; in 2012 it reached the 94th percentile.
 This improvement was one of the reasons it was chosen for the series with Mitchell saying "I was proud of what we'd achieved and felt we had a story to tell".
 Mitchell also said "Dewsbury has suffered quite a lot in the last ten or 15 years with some adverse press.
 I thought this was an opportunity for us to show the positive side of the town as well".